-Darrieus Vertical Axis Water Turbine Simulation, Dynamic Mesh
+Darrieus Vertical Axis Water Turbine, Dynamic Mesh, ANSYS Fluent Training

 The present problem simulates the water flow around a vertical-axis water turbine submerged in water using the dynamic mesh method in ANSYS Fluent software.